morse-simulator/morse/doc/morse/user/advanced_tutorials/hla_tutorial.rst

     foo.append(teleport)

-Now, we need to connect this stuff to the HLA world.
-We use the ``test_certi_intput`` which is written exactly for this specific purpose.
+Now, we need to connect this to the HLA world.
+We use the ``test_certi_intput`` which is designed for this specific purpose.

 .. code-block:: python